Omega SA: Sponsorship

 Omega has been associated with James Bond movies since 1995.
 That year, Pierce Brosnan took over the role of James Bond and began wearing the Omega Seamaster Quartz Professional (model 2541.80.00) in GoldenEye.
 In all later films, Brosnan wore an Omega Seamaster Professional Chronometer (model 2531.80.00).
-The producers wanted to update the image of the spy to a more distinctly sophisticated "Euro" look.
+Although the character had worn Rolexes in previous films and the initial book series, Goldeneye's costume designer Lindy Hemming selected the Seamaster model as she wanted James Bond to appear more 'modern and European'.
 Omega was eager to participate in the high-profile product placement opportunity to further its brand image and supplied the watches.

 For the 40th anniversary of James Bond (2002) a commemorative edition of the watch was made available model 2537.80.00 (10,007 units).
 The watch is identical to the model 2531.80.00 except the blue watch dial had a 007 logo inscribed across it, machined into the case-back, and inscribed on the clasp.

 Daniel Craig, then-current James Bond since Casino Royale, also wears an Omega Seamaster: the Seamaster Planet Ocean (model 2900.50.91) in the first part of Casino Royale, and the Seamaster Professional 300M (model 2220.80.00) in the latter part (from travelling to Montenegro).
 He mentions Omega by name when questioned by Vesper Lynd (portrayed by Eva Green).
 With the launch of the film in 2006, Omega released a 007-special of the Professional 300M, (model 2226.80.00) featuring the 007-gun logo on the second hand and the rifle pattern on the watch face, based on the gun barrel sequence of Bond movies.

 The Omega Seamaster, a deep diving watch.
 The second crown (at 10 o'clock) is a helium release valve to allow helium out of the watch after practicing saturation diving at great depths.
 The watch is similar to that shown in recent James Bond films, in which this valve is transformed into improbable hidden gadgets.